I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mountmgr/ns-mountmgr--mountmgr-volume-mount-point.md

 </dl>

 ## -remarks
 <p>Mount point names must contain the full path of a mount point object name in the system object tree.
 For example: "\DosDevices\E:\FilesysD\mnt".
-For an explanation of unique volume names and how the mount manager uses them, see <a href="NULL">Supporting Mount Manager Requests in a Storage Class Driver</a>. </p>
+For an explanation of unique volume names and how the mount manager uses them, see <a href="storage.supporting_mount_manager_requests_in_a_storage_class_driver">Supporting Mount Manager Requests in a Storage Class Driver</a>. </p>

 ## -requirements
 <table>